Prayer For Yom Kippur Candle Lighting

 Finally, when it comes to candles, the traditional way to light them is with either a match or a flame lighter.
 If you’re using a match, make sure to hold it carefully so as not to set your candles on fire; use a flame lighter instead if possible.
 And remember: when lighting your Menorah, be sure to say blessing over it before beginning your prayers.

-READ: Billy Graham's Prayer For America
+READ: Prayer For A Premature Baby

 The Shema Yisrael